A versatile fruit salsa

 I was lucky enough to taste this recipe at an event hosted by the Baja spa Rancho La Puerta.
 And I promptly begged for the recipe.
-A multi-cultural garnish, this Cranberry and Persimmon Salsa is brilliant with tacos of every kind.
+A multi-cultural garnish, this Cranberry and Persimmon Fruit Salsa is brilliant with tacos of every kind, from grilled chicken to fried fish to carne asada.
 But you don’t need to save it for tacos.
-Use this persimmon salsa as you would any relish.
+Use this fresh salsa recipe as you would any relish.

-A remarkable dip or relish or topping, depending on how you use it, it offers a bit of the classic flavor and texture of a salsa.
-But along with the faint sting of chile and the freshness of cilantro, this topping offers the mild sweetness of persimmon flesh.
-A persimmon salsa would not be unlike a tomato salsa.
+A remarkable dip or relish or topping, depending on how you use it, this mildly spicy fruit salsa offers a bit of the flavor and texture of a classic tomato salsa.
+But along with the faint sting of fresh chile and the freshness of cilantro, this topping offers the mild sweetness of persimmon flesh.
+A persimmon salsa really is not unlike a tomato salsa.
 Their texture and faint sweetness are similar.
 But this recipe brings in a new sensation with the gentle pop and tart zing of cranberries to help emphasize the persimmon’s sweetness.

-I’ve used this salsa as a healthy topping for fish.
-But you could also use it to add complexity as a topping for grilled skirt steak or even Thanksgiving turkey.
+I’ve used this fruit salsa as a healthy topping for fish.
+But you could also use this unique fruit salsa to add complexity as a topping for grilled skirt steak or even Thanksgiving turkey.
 Or try adding it to a roast chicken sandwich, as you would a cranberry relish.
 Or you can also do what we all love to do with any salsa.
-Serve this persimmon salsa with a big bowl of tortilla chips.
+Serve this mildly spicy salsa with a big bowl of tortilla chips.

 As you can imagine, I chose to feature this persimmon salsa not just because I love the bold, seasonal flavor.
 The number of aphrodisiac ingredients is almost epic.
 For starters, there’s the chiles.
 The sweet sting of chile pepper is among the world’s most legendary aphrodisiacs.
 Then there’s the fact that lime, along with all citrus, is among the best foods for women’s sexual health.